evidentart/Tesla-Gamestop-Stock-Analysis/README.md

 ---

-## 💡 Key Highlights
+## Key Highlights

-- ✅ Fetched and processed historical stock data from Yahoo Finance
+- Fetched and processed historical stock data from Yahoo Finance
-- ✅ Cleaned and formatted scraped revenue data
+- Cleaned and formatted scraped revenue data
-- ✅ Built a reusable function `make_graph()` to visualize both datasets in a dual-subplot format
+- Built a reusable function `make_graph()` to visualize both datasets in a dual-subplot format
-- ✅ Exported graphs to browser and saved screenshots for sharing
-- ✅ Organized all outputs for easy navigation
+- Organized all outputs for easy navigation